orourkedd/effects-as-data/README.md

 # Effects-as-data

 Effects-as-data is a micro abstraction layer for Javascript that makes writing and testing Javascript easier.
-Using effects-as-data can dramatically reduce the time it takes to deliver highly tested code.
+Using effects-as-data dramatically reduces the time it takes to deliver highly tested code.

 ## Effects-as-data Example

-Consider this function that reads a config file based on a base path passed in as an argument and `NODE_ENV`:
+Consider this function that reads a config file based on a base path and `NODE_ENV`:

 ```js
 const { promisify } = require("util");